astronomer/docs/learn/using-airflow-plugins.md

 id: using-airflow-plugins
 ---

+Plugins are external features that you can add to customize your Airflow intsallation

 Plugins are Airflow components that you can add to your project to customize your Airflow installation.
 You can import custom plugins to Airflow by adding them to the `plugins` directory of your project.

 In this guide you'll learn about plugin capabilities and review some examples that show how they are used and the benefits they provide.